wdlv/Ontology-Data-Transformation/README.md

 1. rdf2csv.py

 This script is to transform rdf,xrdf format data into csv and print out all the unique predicates along with their examples.
 In general, different ontology might use different predicates to represent the same relationship.
-So it is quite important for us to find out corresponding predicates to desired ontology.
+So it is quite important for us to find out corresponding predicates for our desired ontology.

 2. csv2sqlDB.py